 The Yukos oligarchs’ notorieties were widely reported in the international press at the time, for example in “The Khodorkovsky Affair”, Wall Street Journal and in “Putin’s Plutocrat Problem”, Foreign Affairs.

 In 2005, by way of arbitration proceedings instituted in The Hague, the Yukos oligarchs, acting through three offshore companies controlled by Group Menatep Limited (GML), claimed that Yukos was misappropriated by Russia in a politically motivated move.
 In 2014 they were awarded an unprecedented $50bn by an arbitral tribunal comprising three arbitrators – an amount equivalent to more than 20% of the Russian government‘s annual spending budget in 2016.
-These awards were overturned by the Dutch court in 2016.
+These awards were overturned by The Hague District Court in 2016.

-The ICLP is defending these claims with the support of a skilled international legal team.
+The Russian Federation is defending these claims with the support of a skilled international legal team.